tjk213/btc-bot/README.md

 ## Development & Contributing

 Deployment to the GoogleScripts system is managed through [Clasp](https://github.com/google/clasp).

 All other updates & requests are managed here through GitHub.
 If you would like to contribute or make a request please feel free to open an issue, PR, or contact me via email.

+## Troubleshooting

+If you have issues with clasp connecting to google, it may be a known issue.
+A few quick things to try:

+  - Enable Google Apps Script API (follow instructions [here](https://github.com/google/clasp#install))
+  - Downgrade to clasp v2.3.1 (see [this issue](https://github.com/google/clasp/issues/872))
+    - Run: `npm install -g @google/clasp@2.3.1`